charlietriplett/OpenA11yEngineer/_checklist-web/table.md

 keyboard:
   arrow-keys: |
     Move from cell to cell

+mobile:
+  swipe: |
+    Moves from cell to cell

+screenreader:
   name:  |
     Table has a caption or a heading to describe its purpose
   role:  |
     Identifies as a table
   group: |
     Columns and rows are identified
   state: |
     n/a

-mobile:
-  swipe: |
-    Moves from cell to cell
 ---
 ## Code examples